0xAX/linux-insides/SysCall/syscall-3.md

 Introduction to vDSO
 --------------------------------------------------------------------------------

 As I already wrote above, `vsyscall` is an obsolete concept and replaced by the `vDSO` or `virtual dynamic shared object`.
 The main difference between the `vsyscall` and `vDSO` mechanisms is that `vDSO` maps memory pages into each process in a shared object [form](https://en.wikipedia.org/wiki/Library_%28computing%29#Shared_libraries), but `vsyscall` is static in memory and has the same address every time.
 For the `x86_64` architecture it is called -`linux-vdso.so.1`.
-All userspace applications linked with this shared library via the `glibc`.
+All userspace applications that dynamically link to `glibc` will use the `vDSO` automatically.
 For example:

 ```
 ~$ ldd /bin/uname